apache/pulsar-site/docs/functions-concepts.md

 :::tip

 Both processing time and event time are supported.
  * Processing time is defined based on the wall time when the function instance builds and processes a window.
-The judging of window completeness is straightforward and you don’t have to worry about data arrival disorder.
+The judging of window completeness is straightforward and you don't have to worry about data arrival disorder.
  * Event time is defined based on the timestamps that come with the event record.
 It guarantees event time correctness but also offers more data buffering and a limited completeness guarantee.

 :::